 The methods mentioned above should fix the dns_probe_finished_nxdomain error on your PC.
 However, in case you were unable to resolve the error, you may need to restore your PC to the earlier point.

-Restoring your PC to last restore point can fix some major and minor issues with your PC occurred due to corrupted drivers or software issue or because of improper settings.
+Restoring your PC to the last restore point can fix some major and minor issues with your PC occurred due to corrupted drivers or software issues or because of improper settings.

 So, this was about how to fix the dns_probe_finished_nxdomain error in Windows 10 and other PCs.
 Do let us know your thoughts in the comments below.